vmware-archive/kube-prod-runtime/docs/quickstart-aks.md

 ### Step 3: Deploy BKPR

-To bootstrap your Kubernets cluster with BKPR:
+To bootstrap your Kubernetes cluster with BKPR:

   ```bash
   kubeprod install aks \